flily/macaque-lang/README.md

     + add `&`, `|` and `^` for bitwise AND, OR and XOR.
   - Add one-line comments, leading with `//`.
   - Recursive call in closure by call `fn(a, b, c)` without function body.
+  - Add support for object-like use of hash, with following features:
+    + Reference item key with identifier, like `hash.key`;
+    + Use `hash::key()` to call a member function of a object, like this-call, with the object itself as the first parameter.

 Missing features in Monkey, but not decided to add in Macaque yet:
   - Loop statement, like `while` and `for`, but it can be implemented by recursion.